Why did the Japanese say “Southern barbarians” (南蛮人- nanbanjin) for the first (Western) European visitors?

 With a dedication to a crap job rarely seen outside Japan, they are giving them only to the specific people the advertising is aimed at.
 With foreigners it can be an assumption you will not be able to read the Japanese script written on it, but it is more often that you are not in that market segment, e.g. not a young lady who might be looking for a job in their hostess bar.

-Why is Japanese deodorant to ineffective for Westerners?
+Why is Japanese deodorant ineffective for most Westerners?

 The classic explanation is that the Japanese do not sweat or smell as much, and the second might be true in some cases.
 More importantly, the Japanese equivalents of P&G (Kaoo etc.) obviously have some kind of monopolistic hold on the drugstore market because this is one of the few sectors where Japanese companies produce such rubbish products that not even people in most other Asian countries will buy them.